therob3000/comicpress-manager/readme.txt

   * You can use this advanced feature to shift a large number of comics forward or backwards in time.
 * Modify your comicpress-config.php file from ComicPress Manager.
   * If you're using a comicpress-config.php file, and the permissions are set correctly, you can modify the settings directly from ComicPress manager.
 If your permissions are not correct, the config file that ComicPress Manager would have written will be shown so that you can copy and paste it into your comicpress-config.php file.
+  * If your config goes awry, you can also restore from a backup config.

 ComicPress Manager is built for WordPress 2.5.1 and ComicPress 2.1 and 2.5.
 ComicPress Manager works on PHP 4, but using PHP 5 is strongly recommended.